Matt Olson Preview, Player Props: Braves vs. Giants

-On Saturday, Matt Olson (batting .324 in his past 10 games) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:20 PM ET.
+On Sunday, Matt Olson (.435 on-base percentage in past 10 games, 55 points above season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Jakob Junis.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-5 with an RBI) against the Giants.

 Matt Olson Game Info & Props vs. the Giants